In January 2005 the Government introduced electrical safety rules for dwellings into the Building Regulations for England and Wales.

-By law all homeowners and landlords must be able to prove that electrical installation system meets Part P standards.
+By law, all homeowners and landlords must be able to prove that the electrical installation system meets Part P standards.

-We advice and recommend that you use a Part P registered electrician for your own safety and peace of mind.
+We advise and recommend that you use a Part P registered electrician for your own safety and peace of mind.

 We simply do not give out certifications just for the sake of giving them out.
 We will only give a Safety Certification once it passes.
 Fail or pass, we have to charge the agreed price.